paulehr/saltstack-wordpress/README.md

 * You have a working knowledge of Vagrant and Virtual Box.

 * You do not need a deep understanding of salt-stack.
-Thisi s a pretty simple configuration and we will be setting it up masterless.
-If you run into issues, consult their documentation.
+This is a pretty simple configuration and we will be setting it up masterless.

 * The salt state configs assume that you will be using a RedHat/CentOS based distro for your vagrant box.
 You can change the package names to reflect what Linux distribution you will be using.
 I have it noted in the approriate salt state files.

-* You are using Mac OSX.
-Vagrant and Virtual Box will work in Windows and Linux, but I set all of this up on a Macbook Pro.
+* You are using Mac OSX as a host.
+Vagrant and Virtual Box will work in Windows and Linux.I set all of this up and tested on a Macbook Pro.

 * This is going to be just used for development purposes only on a local machine. **DO NOT DEPLOY THIS VIRTUAL MACHINE TO A PRODUCTION ENVIRONMENT.**

 ### Setup - vagrant-salt

-First, you want to make sure the vagrant box you are using has the latest guest-addons installed. next we will need to install the vagrant-salt plugin.
+Before we begin, you will want to make sure the vagrant box you are using has the latest guest-addons installed.
+If you have the latest guest-addons installed, run the following command to install the plugin:

+    vagrant plugin install vagrant-salt

 When vagrant provisions a new virtual machine, it will automatically install the salt-stack packages.

-    vagrant plugin install vagrant-salt

 ### Setup - Get the files

-Clone the repository to grab all files and the directory structure you will need
+Clone the repository to grab all files and the directory structures.

     git clone https://github.com/paulehr/saltstack-wordpress.git

-This will create a directory structure like the following
+Once the clone is completed you will have the following files/directories.

     saltstack-wordpress/
     	Vagrantfile